cfroccajr/jupyter_trial/README.md

 - Use comma or less than (?) to launch codespace
 - Can just ask Copilot to help with code
 - Using Claude is another option?
+- Using Codium instead?
+- ctrl (open apple) - i and then can type /explain code
 -
 - ...